devleaks/followthegreens/docs/preferences.md

 at smaller distance from the aircraft.

-For a A380, where the car runs a few hundred meters in front of the car you need good eyes to read the signboard.
+For a A380, where the car runs a few hundred meters in front of the car you need good pilot eyes to read the signboard.
+But, large turn indicator will blink in the direction of the turn.

+Taxi safely.